 - MN can inform SN of the maximum number of conditional reconfigurations the SN is allowed to configure for SN initiated CPC including both intra-SN and inter-SN CPC.

-CPC configuration in HO command, in PSCell addition/change command or within any conditional reconfiguration (i.e CPA, CPC or CHO configuration) is not supported.10.19 Conditional Handover with Secondary Node
+CPC configuration in HO command, in PSCell addition/change command or within any conditional reconfiguration (i.e CPA, CPC or CHO configuration) is not supported.

+An SCG LTM is defined as a PSCell cell switch procedure that the network triggers via MAC CE based on L1 measurements.
+Only intra-SN SCG LTM without MN involvement is supported.

+10.19 Conditional Handover with Secondary Node

 *// skip unrelated part //*